 - Public holidays

 Go to the FWO's list of public holidays page for a full list of public holidays in your state or territory.

 For a quick overview of public holidays, watch the FWO's short video to understand who is entitled to take a day off on a public holiday and what should be paid.

 Employees can take leave for many reasons, including to go on a holiday, because they are sick or to take care of sick family members.

 Minimum leave entitlements for employees come from the National Employment Standards (NES) .
 An award, registered agreement or contract of employment can provide for other leave entitlements but they can’t be less than what’s in the NES.

 You can test your knowledge on leave entitlements with the FWO's Workplace Basics quiz , which will also give you feedback and links to helpful resources on leave entitlements.

-registered agreements have rules about how an employee's hours of work should be set.
+Awards, enterprise agreements and other registered agreements have rules about how an employee's hours of work should be set.